Skip to main content

 A Classroom scheduled only by the Registrar.

-The University Classroom Committee is a standing committee of the Facilities Planning Council.
-The Committee is charged to meet at least once annually and more, if needed, to regularly review and assess all aspects of University classrooms.
-The Committee will provide recommendations from their review and assessment to the Facilities Planning Council.
-The Committee’s activities will include, but will not be limited to the following:
+The University Classroom Committee is charged with meeting at least once annually and more, if needed, to regularly review and assess all aspects of University classrooms.
+The Committee’s activities include, but are not limited to, the following:

 • Review annual classroom utilization statistics

-• Review and analyze classroom sizes, quantities, and classifications; make recommendations to meet future campus needs
+• Review and analyze classroom sizes, count, and classifications; make recommendations to meet future campus needs

-• Make recommendations for the classifications of existing and new classrooms (General Assignment, Department Priority or Department-Controlled)
+• Review and approve the classifications of existing and new classrooms (General Assignment, Department Priority or Department-Controlled)

 • Conduct condition assessments of classroom facilities

-• Provide oversight and recommendations for the classroom upgrades/maintenance needs on the campus.
+• Prioritize and provide recommendations for classroom upgrades/maintenance needs to Campus Operations

 • Develop and recommend campus classroom design standards to include layouts, finishes, furnishings, lighting, specialty equipment, media, etc.